toolbear/soon/README.md

   47 minutes remaining
   ```

-  When you resume after a break Soon suggests the task you last worked on (unless you completed it).
+  When you resume after a break soon suggests the task you last worked on (unless you completed it).
 Or you can resume it automatically.

   ```console
   $ soon work <TAB>